March 4, 2020 | Authored by: Vivian Xie

-While this need for connection may drive athletes to begin using other platforms to connect directly with fans, this is also an opportunity to change the name of the game when it comes to rights, broadcasting and exclusivity.
-Will it be DAZN or Bleacher Report that gets the permissions to create exclusive content with said athlete or broadcast the first scoop?
+While this need for connection may drive athletes to begin using other platforms to connect directly with fans, this is also an opportunity to change the name of the game when it comes to rights, broadcasting, and exclusivity.
+Will it be DAZN or Bleacher Report that gets the permissions to create exclusive content with a said athlete or broadcast the first scoop?
 What will all this mean for the athletes?

-As more applications such as TikTok and Overtime emerge, business players in sports, entertainment and OTT must rethink how they want to host and package their content in a way that can capture the attention of a wider audience that expects instant gratification, consuming content in spurts, and variety.
+As more applications such as TikTok and Overtime emerge, business players in sports, entertainment, and OTT must rethink how they want to host and package their content in a way that can capture the attention of a wider audience that expects instant gratification, consuming content in spurts, and variety.

 These two trends are coming together in interesting ways – fans are demanding direct connections and content creators are demanding more agile methods of reaching fans.
-But, creators and hosts are still missing the points on how to keep fans engaged for the long haul –especially during the off seasons that make up a majority of the calendar year for most sports.
+But, creators and hosts are still missing the points on how to keep fans engaged for the long haul –especially during the off-seasons that make up a majority of the calendar year for most sports.

 1. Focus on building trust and designing a user-centric relationship

 To ensure a smooth experience for viewers, sports content providers should focus on creating subscriptions that offer clear terms and conditions, as trust demands clarity.
-In our previous blog post establishing user-centric relationships, we discussed a main component of building these types of relationships: knowing every individual within the account.
+In our previous blog post establishing user-centric relationships, we discussed the main component of building these types of relationships: knowing every individual within the account.
 Insights allow the subscription to respond accordingly, designing offerings that delight fans.
 Because the subscription is a mix of both a service and a method of access to the service, it is the most reliable way of delivering a service to the fan community to nurture the relationship with each fan.

 The recurring nature of subscriptions enables sports content providers to shift their focus from simply monetizing content to creating content and features, accomplishing both goals.
 For instance, sports companies should not need to worry whether their service is reaching subscribers or not when the subscription lifecycle is recurring at the right time.
 When paced correctly, fans are likely to stay subscribed because the content is reliable.
-Taking into account the type of offer, pricing and what subscribers are looking for in a subscription can curb cancellations and mishaps that can disrupt the fragile relationship between a subscriber and a subscription.
+Taking into account the type of offer, pricing, and what subscribers are looking for in a subscription can curb cancellations and mishaps that can disrupt the fragile relationship between a subscriber and a subscription.

 2. Diversify all of the above

 “TV is here to stay,” says Hannah Brown of FuboTV.
 On the other hand, the viewer will follow whichever screen the content is on.
-This is where a subscription’s capabilities become critical for diversifying content, delivery and audiences.
+This is where a subscription’s capabilities become critical for diversifying content, delivery, and audiences.
 For instance, OTT has been a godsend for smaller and medium-size properties because agile OTT can reach a wider audience.
-It enables companies to scale as their audiences grow, adapting to any changes in size of subscribership by pivoting offerings, type of content, delivery methods and audience segmentations when they need to.
+It enables companies to scale as their audiences grow, adapting to any changes in the size of subscribership by pivoting offerings, type of content, delivery methods, and audience segmentations when they need to.

-The surefire way to keep fans engaged is to not only create more appealing content that can attract an assortment of demographics, but to also deliver it in a variety of ways that fit the customer.
+The surefire way to keep fans engaged is to not only create more appealing content that can attract an assortment of demographics but also deliver it in a variety of ways that fit the customer.
 For example, Deloitte’s research found that millennials enjoy watching on mobile and tablets, whereas older generations prefer bigger screens and desktops.
 Millennials also use digital pay more frequently than older generations who prefer to pay using more traditional banks and credit cards.
 Offering different ways to subscribe, pay, watch and stay subscribed can help sports providers reach and retain a more diverse audience.

 3. Create partnerships

-Sports companies are leveling the competitive playing field by partnering with players, teams, leagues and content aggregators as a way to collaboratively negotiate rights.
+Sports companies are leveling the competitive playing field by partnering with players, teams, leagues, and content aggregators is a way to collaboratively negotiate rights.
 The beauty of partnerships resides in the possibility of two exceptional platforms joining together to connect with each other’s most engaged audiences.
 That, also, is one of the top reasons for the trend showing brands and companies partnering with influencers to give both parties exclusive rights to the content.